-7.3.4 Voluntary Retreat: A force may decide to voluntarily retreat from combat if it makes a PRC less than or equal to its lead unit's PR.
+7.3.4 Voluntary Retreat A force may decide to voluntarily retreat from combat if it rolls less than or equal to its lead unit's PR.
 An Army is treated as having a PR of 3 for this purpose.
 Modify the retreat DR as follows:

-- -N of any one leader's PR. - -1 if the terrain used in the combat was Rough or Jungle. - -1 if the player had the initiative for the just-concluded combat round.
+Subtract any one leader's PR.

+- -1 if the terrain used in the combat was Rough or Jungle. - -1 if the player had the initiative for the just-concluded combat round.

 If the DR is less than or equal to the PR the force/army may retreat.
-If the DR is greater the combat must continue to another round. - 7.3.5 Elimination: An "E" result means that all defending units are eliminated and any leaders must make casualty rolls.
-All of the affected units are placed in owning player's Force Pool. - 7.3.6 Mexican Desertion: A "M" result is treated as an "E" result above but also any eliminated Mexican units on the losing side may desert to the other player, or the loser's artillery units may be captured (see Module 3.0 for definitions of Mexican units on both sides).
-Roll another 1D6. - 1-3 This result means all the units on the losing side were indeed, simply eliminated.
-As with the E result above, place them in the owning player's Force Pool. - 4-6 This result means for any Mexican infantry and cavalry units only, eliminate them as above but half (total then divide, rounding up) of each unit's CF can be used as RPs for the winning side in the next Reinforcement/Replacement Phase (this happened quite frequently).
+If the DR is greater the combat must continue to another round.

+7.3.5 Elimination A "DE" result means that all defending units are eliminated and any leaders must make casualty rolls.
+All of the affected units are placed in owning player's Force Pool.

+A "DE" result means that any Mexican units on either side may have deserted to the other side, or artillery units are permanently removed from play (see Module 3.0 for a definition of Mexican units on both sides).

-On a M result for an artillery unit, a second DR or 4 or 5 also results in it being permanently removed from the game.
-A DR of 6 for an artillery unit results in it being permanently removed from the game, but also awards a free artillery unit of any type for the opposing player (the guns were captured).
+Roll another die.
+A DR of 1, 2, or 3 means the units are indeed eliminated and are placed in the owning player's Force Pool.
+A DR of 4, 5 or 6 for Mexican infantry and cavalry units means that half (total then divide, rounding up) of each unit's combat factor can be used as replacements for the winning side in the next replacement phase (this happened quite frequently).
+A DR of 4 or 5 for an artillery unit results in it being permanently removed from the game.
+A DR of 6 for an artillery unit results in it being permanently removed from the game, but the award of a free artillery unit replacement of any type for the opposing player (the guns were captured).

-Note: Eliminated artillery units will never figure in the calculation of RPs.
+Note Eliminated artillery units will never figure in the calculation of replacement points.

-Note: If there are no longer enough units that survive elimination in an Army to comprise an Army remove the Army level counter and place the survivors on the map.
+Note If there are no longer enough units that survive elimination in an Army to comprise an Army remove the Army level counter and place the survivors on the map.
 Army level units may be re-used by the owning player.